 11. Normalization & Compression

 As a final step you may wish to adjust the loudness of you recording.

-You can useto bring the maximum volume of your recording to a specified level - we would suggest to around -3.0 dB.
+Normalize: You can use to bring the maximum volume of your recording to a specified level - we would suggest to around -2.0 dB.
 Audacity's can also be used for the same function.
 Normalize has the advantage that it can be optionally set to adjust for channel imbalance.

-As a final step, to increase the perceived loudness and density of the recording, more advanced users can perform compression on the recording.
-You can use Audacity'sto do this.
+Compression: As a final step, to increase the perceived loudness and density of the recording, more advanced users can perform compression on the recording.
+You can use Audacity's to do this.